Path-by-path uniqueness for stochastic differential equations under Krylov-R\"ockner condition: Adapted solutions and path-by-path solutions

 \section{Adapted solutions and path-by-path solutions}

 This section is devoted to summarize different concepts of solutions and uniqueness to \eqref{SDE} where $b: [0,T]\times \mathbb{R}^d \rightarrow \mathbb{R}^d$ is measurable.
-Even though the concept of adapted solutions is by now well covered in textbooks, we also recall these notions in order to make a clear comparison to path-by-path solutions and path-by-path uniqueness.
+Even though the concept of adapted solutions is by now well covered in textbooks, we also recall these notions in order to make a clear comparison to path-by-path solutions and path-by-path uniqueness (for a definition thereof see \cref{def.unipbp}.
 In particular, we state and prove \cref{thm:pbp} to point out the connection between path-by-path uniqueness and adaptedness of solutions.

 \begin{definition}[Existence]\phantom{newline} \begin{enumerate}[(i)] \item If there exists a filtered probability space $(\Omega,\mathcal{F},(\mathcal{F}_t)_{t \in [0,T]},\mathbb{P})$ equipped with a Brownian motion $(W_t)_{t \in [0,T]}$ and an $(\mathcal{F}_t)$-adapted process $(X_t)_{t \in [0,T]}$ such that $\int_0^T |b(s,X_s)|\dd s<\infty$ and $(X,W)$ fulfills \eqref{SDE} almost surely, we say that $(X,W)$ is a \emph{weak solution} to \eqref{SDE}.
 If the choice of $W$ is clear from the context, we write that $X$ is a weak solution.